azizunsal/blog/content/post/delete-images-from-private-docker-registry.md

 After that our CI/CD workflow was easily integrated with the registry.
 And after successful builds, Jenkins, the CI Server, has been pushed tagged images to that repository.

 It had been worked perfectly until I realized, thanks to Slack channel that triggered by Jenkins pipeline after failed builds, a project's build failed.
-It seemed that there was nothing wrong in the pipeline stages; compile, static code analysis, unit and integration tests were succeeded as they were planned in the Jenkinfile.
+It seemed that there was nothing wrong in the pipeline stages; compilation, static code analysis, unit and integration tests were succeeded as they were planned in the Jenkinsfile.

 But the last stage, the deployment stage, which uploads Java artifacts to an Artifactory server and also pushes the tagged Docker image to the private registry, was failed!